Loggerhead Marinelife Center History

 In 1983 the Children’s Museum of Juno Beach was incorporated, moving into what had been an old home in Loggerhead Park, thanks to the County’s Department of Parks and Recreation.
 Reflecting an expanded mission, the name was changed to The Marinelife Center of Juno Beach in 1990.

 The center now hosts thousands of school children each year through field trips, outreach programs, summer camp and other educational experiences.
-In addition, more than 200,000 visitors come to the center each year to see the exhibits and the sea turtle hospital – the only sea turtle hospital between Orlando and the Florida Keys!
+In addition, more than 300,000 guests visit the center each year to see the exhibits and the sea turtle hospital – the only sea turtle hospital between Orlando and the Florida Keys!

-In April 2007, the organization relocated to a new 12,000 square foot certified "green" facility and changed its name to Loggerhead Marinelife Center.
+In April 2007, the organization relocated to a new 12,000 square foot certified “green” facility and changed its name to Loggerhead Marinelife Center.
 The new facility includes a state-of-the-art full service veterinary hospital, exhibit hall, outdoor classroom, research lab, and resource center.
-A visit is not complete without a stop in the marine-themed gift store, featuring an excellent selection of children's educational books and unique gift and craft items.
-Park amenities include a guarded beach, nature trail, playground and picnic pavilions.
+A visit is not complete without a stop in the marine-themed gift store, featuring an excellent selection of children’s educational books and unique gifts, artwork and craft items.
+Park amenities include free parking, a guarded ocean beach, nature trails, playground and picnic pavilions.